Morgana-S/ourglass/README.md

 ## Frameworks

+- [Django](https://www.djangoproject.com/) - Python-based web framework that allows fast deployment of web applications.

+- [Bootstrap](https://getbootstrap.com/) - JavaScript and CSS Framework that provides versatile classes for use in styling a website and providing interactivity.

 ## Libraries

 - [dj_database_url](https://pypi.org/project/dj-database-url/) - Allows usage of the DATABASE_URL environment variable for providing a django-compatible database definition.